 If you don’t mind shelling out $495 a year for a premium card, these two offers may seem more competitive than Mastercard Black’s:

-- Chase Sapphire Reserve (annual fee: $550): $300 annual travel credit; 3 points per dollar spent on travel (after earning your $300 travel credit) and 3 points at restaurants; Priority Pass Select membership; Global Entry/TSA Precheck credits; 50,000-point sign-up bonus if you spend $4,000 in first 3 months; 50 percent bonus on travel rewards redeemed through Chase UItimate Rewards travel portal.
+- Chase Sapphire Reserve (annual fee: $550): $300 annual travel credit; 3 points per dollar spent on travel (after earning your $300 travel credit) and 3 points per dollar at restaurants; Priority Pass Select membership; Global Entry/TSA Precheck credits; 60,000-point sign-up bonus if you spend $4,000 in first 3 months; 50 percent bonus on travel rewards redeemed through Chase UItimate Rewards travel portal.

-- The Platinum Card® from American Express (annual fee: $550): 5 points per dollar spent on flights booked directly with airlines or with Amex travel; 5 points per dollar spent on eligible hotels booked with amextravel.com; up to $200 airline fee credit; Global Entry/TSA Precheck credit; up to $200 Uber credit; $75-$100 hotel credit; up to $100 Saks Fifth Avenue credit (enrollment required); 60,000-point intro bonus if you spend $5,000 in first 3 months.
+- The Platinum Card® from American Express (annual fee: $550): 5 points per dollar spent on flights booked directly with airlines or with American Express Travel (earn 5x points on up to $500,000 on these purchases per calendar year); 5 points per dollar spent on eligible prepaid hotels booked with American Express Travel; Global Entry/TSA Precheck credit; up to $200 annual Uber credit; up to $100 annual hotel credit on qualifying purchases; up to $100 Saks Fifth Avenue annual credit (enrollment required); 75,000-point intro bonus if you spend $5,000 in first 3 months.

 Is the Mastercard Black Card worth it?